- As low as $646/Night

 - Approximately 1250 square feet

 Sea Watch Resort was voted Discover Channel's best family resort in Myrtle Beach.
-This newly modernized, three-bedroom, DIRECT OCEANFRONT, non-smoking unit offers great vistas of the Atlantic Ocean.
+This freshly modernized, three-bedroom, DIRECT OCEANFRONT, non-smoking unit offers great vistas of the Atlantic Ocean.

-We have a elegant 3-bedroom, 3-bath, 15th-floor end unit, that offers pretty vistas with its 24-foot direct oceanfront balcony.
+We have a handsome 3-bedroom, 3-bath, 15th-floor end unit, that offers beautiful vistas with its 24-foot direct oceanfront balcony.
 There is also a second smaller private balcony for the master bedroom.

 Guests have access to both the North Tower and South Tower pools.